Accelerating Universe from Constraints: The free theory of a constrained scalar

-In this work, we will focus on the theory of a constrained massive scalar, described by the following action in the Jordan frame:
+When we consider field theories that could be relevant for particle physics or cosmology, we start by writing down their kinetic terms.
+However, it is also sensible to ask if the kinetic terms are always necessary.
+As we will see in this work, it is possible to realize interesting cosmological evolution even if a scalar field has no standard kinetic term, if it is non-minimally coupled to the spacetime curvature.
+In particular, to illustrate this idea, let us consider a scalar-tensor theory with the action in the Jordan frame given by

-Here, $\Lambda$ is the cosmological constant, $R$ is the Ricci scalar, $\xi$ and $m$ are constants, and $\sigma$ is the scalar field.
+Here, $R$ is the Ricci scalar, $\Lambda$ is a cosmological constant, $\xi$ and $m$ are constants, and $\sigma$ is the scalar field.
 In addition, $S_m$ describes the matter action.
-In this section, we will focus on the free theory, and set $S_m$ to zero.
+We notice that the scalar field $\sigma^2$ in this theory is very special -- it lacks a standard kinetic term.
+As a result, if $S_m$ does not involve $\sigma$, the variation of the action with respect to $\sigma$ leads to the constraint,

+First, let us assume that $S_m$ is independent of $\sigma$, or simply ignore the matter field.
+In this case, the above equation admits two solutions.
+The first possibility is that the scalar field vanishes, resulting in the standard Einstein gravity with a cosmological constant.
+Another more interesting case is when the scalar is non-vanishing.
+In this case the Ricci scalar is constrained to be a constant, $R=m^2/\xi$.
+Clearly, $R$ is independent of the value of $\sigma$ as well as of the value of the cosmological constant $\Lambda$.
+In passing, we note that if the mass term is replaced by a potential $V(\sigma)$ as in the general massive dilaton, the Ricci scalar will be determined by the derivative of the potential $V'(\sigma)$, but it will still be independent of $\Lambda$.

+Having the curvature being independent of the value of the cosmological constant is intriguing: It opens a novel framework for the scalar field theories, which can potentially account for the early- and late-time acceleration of our Universe, with possible generalizations of the previous action such as

+where $g(\sigma)$ is an arbitrary function of $\sigma$, and $f(R)$ is an arbitrary function of the curvature that may involve not only the Ricci scalar but also general combinations of the Riemann tensor.
+However, in this work, we will focus on the simplest case described by the action (\ref{JframeAction}).
+While this simplest case might not necessarily realize an observationally viable cosmological scenario, it will nevertheless be interesting from the point of theoretical consistencies -- whether it gives theoretically healthy background solutions.

-The usual models of scalar fields with non-minimal coupling to gravity involve a standard kinetic term for the scalar field, with the most well-known case being the general Brans-Dicke theory \cite{Brans:1961sx} and its extensions via the scalar-field potential \cite{Sakai:1998rg, Chiba:1997ij, Amendola:1999qq, Uzan:1999ch, Chiba:1999wt, Bartolo:1999sq, Perrotta:1999am}.
-In contrast, we notice that our model has no kinetic term.
-Rather, it is more similar to the special case of Brans-Dicke with $\omega=0$, which is also known as the massive dilaton gravity (MDG) \cite{OHanlon:1972xqa, Wands:1993uu, Sotiriou:2008rp}:
+One should note that the usual models of a scalar field with non-minimal coupling to gravity involve a standard kinetic term for the scalar field, with the most well-known case being the general Brans-Dicke theory \cite{Brans:1961sx} and its extensions via the scalar-field potential \cite{Sakai:1998rg, Chiba:1997ij, Amendola:1999qq, Uzan:1999ch, Chiba:1999wt, Bartolo:1999sq, Perrotta:1999am}.
+However, there is also a special case of Brans-Dicke theory with $\omega=0$, which is also known as the massive dilaton gravity (MDG) \cite{OHanlon:1972xqa, Wands:1993uu, Sotiriou:2008rp},

-Notably, this theory is connected to the $f(R)$ gravity with a frame transformation, from a conformal to Jordan frame \cite{Teyssandier:1983zz}, which is also generalized to higher derivative theories of the Ricci scalar in \cite{Wands:1993uu}.